bqworks/accordion-slider-jquery/docs/modules.md

 </div>
 ```

 There are several predefined classes that can be passed to layers in order to style them.
 The position, size and animations are set using data attributes.
-For a better organization of the HTML code I added the classes, the attributes that set the position and size, and the attributes that set the animation on separate lines, but you can add them in a single line if you want to.
+For a better organization of the HTML code, I added the classes, the attributes that set the position and size, and the attributes that set the animation on separate lines, but you can add them in a single line if you want to.

 This is the list of predefined classes that can be passed to the layers: